kurtextrem/instant.page/README.md

 ## What is unsafe to be prefetched/preloaded/prerendered?

+In general, you should avoid prefetching/preloading/prerendering for SEO bots, see [this](https://merj.com/blog/managing-webpages-resources-for-efficient-crawling-and-rendering#:~:text=NextJS%E2%80%99s%20Approach%20To%20Avoiding%20Prefetching%20Links) analysis and the [NextJS PR](https://github.com/vercel/next.js/pull/40435/files).

 See [this](https://docs.google.com/document/d/1_9XkDUKMGf2f3tDt1gvQQjfliNLpGyFf36BB1-NUZ98/edit) and [this](https://addyosmani.com/blog/what-not-to-prefetch-prerender/) document for helpful tips on what not to prefetch and prerender.
 You should exclude:
 - Logout URLs
 - "Switch language" URLs